 Meet Mama – The Unofficial Tour Guide of the Day

-Then there are these guys, the lama that are everywhere including on border control.
-Yep, in between the double-wide fence is a run where various animals roam to keep things in order.
+Then there are these guys, the lama that is everywhere, including border control.
+In between the double-wide fence, Yep is a run where various animals roam to keep things in order.
 The lamas are comical.
 Almost all of them need dental work!
 That’s a joke, but they do have ugly crooked teeth!

 As you proceed further into the tour, you encounter various animals like the eland, red lechwe, sitatunga, waterbuck, balasingham, axis deer, fallow deer, nilgai, and more unique and endangered species in large herds!